noawe-boi/NoahsObsidianSync/2024 Projects.md

 - Make George Droid Ahh game with jeshua and joshua on roblox. \

-- Create universal 5v $\rightarrow$ 20v USB C pd charger that works with type A and also 12v in from car etc. Allows user to plug into high amp 5v and
+- Create universal 5v $\rightarrow$ 20v USB C pd charger that works with type A and also 12v in from car etc. Allows user to plug into high amp 5v and charge a 20v laptop

 ````